- Osome Blog SG

 Employment Pass

-Holders of the LTVP and Dependant’s Pass can also apply for the Singapore Employment Pass, other than their family with the main work permit, including an S Pass holder and Personalized Employment Pass holder.
+Holders of the LTVP and Dependant’s Pass can also apply for the Singapore Employment Pass, other than their family with the main work permit, including an S Pass holder and Personalised Employment Pass holder.

 With an EP, there is more flexibility – in fact, the pass holder can even hold directorial roles in a Singapore-registered business.